ondrejmokry/UnrolledLS/README.md

 MOKRÝ, O.; VITOUŠ, J. Unrolled L+S decomposition for compressed sensing in magnetic resonance imaging.
 Elektrorevue - Internetový časopis (http://www.elektrorevue.cz), 2022, vol. 24, no. 3, p.
 86-93.
 ISSN: 1213-1539.

-For all the codes to work:

-- make files `datafold.txt` and `packagefold.txt` in the root folder, each containing the local address to the respective folder (e.g., `D:\Dokumenty\GitLab\king\packages`)

-For the python codes, use the .yaml configuration files in the respective folders.